 Yes, you can!
 I promise!
 If you care, you can!
 The internet is filled with unlimited resources that can help you not only plan, but also ensure you are giving your child a quality, custom education.
 And we are here to provide even more.

 Right now, we are homeschooling our 2nd grader, who also has Sensory Processing Disorder, and our Kindergartner.
 We also have a very spritely little 2 year old running around.
 It is crazy.
 It is wild.
 But it is so rewarding.
 When you see it click, when you help them through the struggle, when you are there for those little, but so BIG moments.
 It is everything.
+If you are wondering how much time to spend homeschooling each day, I have just the post for you here.

 One amazing way to keep the engines firing is to stay super organized.
 We’ve done a lot of the hard work for you.
 After a few successful academic years, we’ve put together a Homeschool Schedule For Elementary Students.
 It’s flexible, printable, and you can absolutely customize it.
 What works for one family, may not work for another, but our schedule should serve as a nice template to get you rolling along.